ezios/teams-call-records-api/README.md

 1. Time Triggered Azure Function('s) to trigger an additional function (Ingest) to proccess the call-id's
 1. Ingest Azure Function to fetch new call-id's from the Service Bus
 1. The function will then query the call records data from Graph API in a batch (20 call-id's)
-1. Then the call data will be split into 3 segments (Call, Participants, Sessions) and send to 3 Event Hubs.
+1. Then the call data will be split into 3 segments (Call, Participants, Sessions) and sent to 3 Event Hubs.
 Data Connection's in ADX will write these segments then to corresponding tables in a database inside the cluster.

 The data can then be directly queried based on the call-id's using KQL or Power BI for example.
 All data is stored in raw JSON format as dynamic fields and require some additional data transformation based on your needs.
 In Addition, also other sources like ASN information or network details can be added to seperate tables to allow even more enhanced queries.